6 Steps to End the Worry Trap

 So I thought, what better than to actually write about what I mean when I say “Stop Worrying, Start Living.”
 I don’t want you to think that I’m simplifying mental illness or making light of problems with anxiety.

-Instead, one of my goals in writing posts for this site is to show you that if you’re stuck in an anxious cycle, it’s quite possible that you can’t see your way out of it.
+Instead, one of my goals in writing posts for this site is to show you that if you’re stuck in an anxious cycle of anticipation anxiety, it’s quite possible that you can’t see your way out of it.
 It’s a bit like asking a person with depression to envision a bright future; the very nature of the illness makes it impossible to do the one thing that would help.

 In essense, anxiety lies to us, particularly social anxiety.
 It distorts our view of the world, and in this distortion it limits what we think we can do.
 It limits how we live our life.
 And, it keeps us stuck.